Welcome to METCO!

 Since 1967, Weston has participated in METCO, (Metropolitan Council for Educational Opportunity), a voluntary, desegregation, program which brings approximately 167 students, grades K-12, from Boston to Weston’s schools.

-The Weston/METCO program is enjoying another productive and exciting year.
+The Weston METCO program is enjoying another productive and exciting year.
 Our students are working hard to achieve the academic goals that parents and the program have developed for them.
 Our METCO Academic Liaisons are working with our Boston students supporting them in their pursuit of academic success.

 We have many events throughout the year where we bring the Boston and Weston communities together.
-Some of these events include the Family Friends Ice Cream Social in September at the Field School, the METCO Gospel Jubilee In January at the Weston High School and the Annual Pot Luck Supper in March in Weston.
+Some of these events include the Family Friends Ice Cream Social in September (this year at the Country School, the METCO Gospel Jubilee In January at the Weston High School and the Annual Pot Luck Supper in March in Weston.
 Everyone from both the Weston and Boston communities are welcome to attend these events.

 We also conduct fundraisers to help support our programs.
 Click on the Forms and Publications tab at the left to obtain further information on these fundraisers.
 To learn more about the program's achievements, please read the most recent annual report to the School Committee.